keboola/go-cloud-encrypt/README.md

 ## Usage

-It is recommended to use the `DualEncryptor` which encrypts the given input using `NativeEncryptor` and then the secret key using the given encryptor.
+It is recommended to use the `AESWrapEncryptor` which encrypts the given input using `AESEncryptor` and then the secret key using the given encryptor.
 You may also want to use `CachedEncryptor` to avoid decrypting the same value repeatedly.

 ```go